The ‘Chasm of Hell’ Claims Eight Elephants’ Lives.

 Elephant statues erected on top of the anti-elephant fence at Haew Narok waterfall.

-While we were in Khao Yai jungle, Thailand, recently, we made our way to visit Haew Narok waterfall, which roughly translates as the Chasm of Hell, apparently named many generations ago when hunters in the jungle could hear the incredible roar of the waterfall in full flow.
+When I was writing BACK and working on locations, I visited Khao Yai jungle in Thailand, to check out a waterfall called Haew Narok, which roughly translates as ‘the Chasm of Hell’, apparently named many generations ago when hunters in the jungle could hear the incredible roar of the waterfall in full flow.

 As we walked through the humid jungle to reach the falls, the roar slowly grew louder, but only a few hundred metres away the river still looked as gentle as this: